 Guru Nanak abhorred discrimination, hatred, and oppression that had seeped into the caste system within Hindu society.

-As the title of this soothing bhajan means, Guru Nanak’s main message was to speak the truth and to love the Supreme Consciousness and to achieve the ultimate bliss.
+As the title of this soothing bhajan means, Guru Nanak’s main message was to speak the truth and love the Supreme Consciousness, and achieve the ultimate bliss.

 ”Kehaa bhayo jo dhou loochan moundh kai baht raheeo bak dheeian laageeo

 Nhaath firio leeae saat samudhran lok gayo perlok gvaaeeo

 Baas keeou beekhian so baht kay aasay he aasay s bais bithaaeiou

 Saach keho suun laeho sabhay, jin praem keeo tin hee prabh paaeyo.”

 ALSO READ: Sa Ta Na Ma Kundalini Yoga Mantra

 Jin Prem Kio Tin Hee Prabh Paayo – mantra meaning:

 ”What is the use of sitting with one’s eyes closed

 Like a crane, pretending to meditate?